GWiktorzak/GWiktorzak/README.md

 Currently I am working for Netguru as Ruby on Rails Developer.

 # 🕺 Key Skills:
-Ruby on Rails, HTML5, CSS/Sass, ES6 JavaScript, SQL, Git, GitHub, Heroku, VS Code.
+❤️Ruby on Rails 💙SQL 🧡Git 🖤GitHub, 💜Heroku, 🤍VS Code.

-# 🏗 Last Projects
+## 🏗 In the last Projects I was working with:
 #️⃣ Bash
 ☁️ Cloudinary
 🆔 Devise